 Our website must not be framed on any other website, nor may you create a link to any part of our website other than the home page.
 We reserve the right to withdraw linking permission without notice.
 The website from which you are linking must comply in all respects with the content standards set out in our acceptable use policy.

 If you wish to make any use of material on our website other than that set out above, please address your request to email@example.com.

-Our website contain links to other sites and resources provided by third parties, these links are provided for your information only.
-MyAccountant.co.uk Ltd has no control over the contents of those sites or resources, and accepts no responsibility for them or for any loss or damage that may arise from your use of them.
+Our website contains links to other sites and resources provided by third parties; these links are provided for your information only.
+MyAccountant.co.uk Ltd has no control over the contents of those sites or resources and accepts no responsibility for them or for any loss or damage that may arise from your use of them.

-If you have any concerns about material which appears on any of our website please contact Info@MyAccountant.co.uk
+If you have any concerns about material that appears on our website, please contact firstname.lastname@example.org.

 Who are MyAccountant?